tamzzay/SnapCurrency/README.md

 Option A: Open index.html in your preferred browser.

 Option B: Use Live Server extension in VS Code for auto-refreshing preview.
+---

-🔑 API Integration
+## 🔑 API Integration
 Make sure to replace the YOUR_NEW_API_KEY in the code if you’re using a premium or custom exchange rate API.

 The default code uses https://api.exchangerate-api.com/v4/latest/{currency}, which does not require an API key.
+---

-🧩 Project Structure
+## 🧩 Project Structure
+SnapCurrency
+/Currency Converter/
 ├── index.html         # Main HTML page
 ├── style.css          # Stylesheet
 ├── script.js          # JavaScript logic (fetch, swap, flags, conversion)
+---

-📜 License
+## 📜 License
 This project is licensed under the MIT License.
+---

-🤝 Contributing
+## 🤝 Contributing
-Have ideas or found a bug?
+Found a bug or have a feature idea?
 Feel free to:
 🌟 Star the repo
 🐞 Open an issue
 📩 Submit a pull request
+---

-🧑‍💻 Author
+## 🧑‍💻 Author
 Made with ❤️ by Tamanna Shenoy

 Simplifying conversions, one currency at a time.